Know any incentives or assistance not listed here? Email firstname.lastname@example.org with links!

 Solar installation job training opportunities: GRID Alternatives’s Installation Basics Training (IBT) program is a competency-based certificate program designed to develop the skills that are most relevant to entry-level solar installation jobs and related construction employment fields.
 IBT focuses on individual certificates in industry-recognized skills, providing trainees with valuable hands-on training and access to potential employment opportunities.

-Electric Vehicle Tax Credits and Rebates for NEW Vehicles
+Electric Vehicle Tax Credits and Rebates for NEW and USED Vehicles

 - Driving Clean Assistance Program (DCAP) Residents of Yolo county (and others) and certain California Native American tribes can get help buying or leasing a new or used electric or hybrid vehicle, including up to $5,000 off, a loan with affordable interest rates, and money for home or public charging.
 NOTICE: Effective 9/13/22 the Driving Clean Assistance Program will no longer accept new applications.
 Funds have been exhausted.
 There is no timeline for more funding at this time.

 - California Clean Fuel Reward (CCFR) $750 off sales price for buyers and lease holders.
 TEMPORARILY UNAVAILABLE (UPDATED 9/22).